mertbulan/mertbulan.github.io/_posts/2020-01-12-moving-to-germany-things-that-you-need-to-know.md

 ---
-title: 'Moving to Germany Things that you need to know'
+title: 'Moving to Germany: Things that you need to know'
 image: alster.jpg
 ---